eitansuez/scenarios-envoy/basics/routing/index.md

-In the previous step, we saw Envoy load balance between two endpoints belonging to a single cluster.
+In the previous step, we saw envoy load balance between two endpoints belonging to a single cluster.

 In this step, we configure those two backing services differently:  we model two distinct clusters each with one endpoint.

-Review the contents of the Envoy configuration file named `routing.yaml`:
+Review the contents of the envoy configuration file named `routing.yaml`:

 ```
 cat routing.yaml